epfl-ada/ada-2023-project-abcd5/README.md

 Once the data was meticulously cleaned, we embarked on our analysis utilizing line graphs and heatmaps to uncover insights and patterns.

 ### Step 5.
 Movie plots
+We use natural language processing to analyse the movie plots.
+We start by loading and preparing the movie plot data by performing preproccessing steps like: converting text to lowercase, removing punctuation, removing numbers, removing stopwords and lemmatizing.
+Then we postprocess the text by tokenizing and creating a term frequency matrix.
+For the analysis we perform latent dirichlet analysis, and inspect the generated topics.

 ### Step 6.
 Budgets